elgw/deconwolf/README.md

  - [ ] Flag to save one image after each iteration (to facilitate setting the number of iterations).
  - [ ] Demos, for example on the effect of the tiling.
  - [ ] Use tif tags to write meta data (also to transfer from input image).
- - [ ] Faster calculation of tiling weights.
  - [ ] Make sure that it can be compiled on windows and mac...
- - [ ] Crop PSF also in x and y.
+ - [x] Crop PSF also in x and y (individual crop per tile as well).
+ - [x] Faster calculation of tiling weights.
  - [x] Report VmPeak to the log, i.e., the peak memory usage.
  - [x] Automatic cropping of the PSF if it has too many stacks.
  - [x] Block mode for low memory systems, accessible through the options `--tilesize` and `--tilepad`